Introduction

 Conclusion

-The Build to Rent model represents a promising solution to Australia's housing challenges, offering benefits for tenants, investors, and the government.
+The Build to Rent model represents a solution to Australia's housing challenges, offering benefits for tenants, investors, and the government.
 While it does not provide the same opportunities for equity building as home ownership, it offers security, quality, and flexibility in the rental market.

 As Australia grapples with a growing population and rising housing costs, innovative solutions like BTR will be crucial in ensuring that all Australians have access to affordable, quality housing.
 The future of housing in Australia may well depend on how successfully this model is integrated into the broader housing market.